From Euler to AI: Unifying Formulas for Mathematical Constants: Special results

-Formulas 1 and 2 have the same canonical form.
-Are there additional connections here?
-Could it be that formula 5 is also related to formulas 1 and 2, despite looking very different?
-Using the methodology showcased in Fig.~\ref{fig:coboundary-steps}, we attempt to answer this question.
-First, we compute the irrationality measure, the $\delta$ parameter, for each of the formulas, resulting in $-0.65$ for both canonical forms.
-The first empirically necessary condition for a coboundary equivalence has been passed.
-Next, we compute convergence rates (see \cref{appendix-algs-formula-matching} for the definition), resulting in $0.69$ and $1.38$ for formulas 1 and 5, respectively.
-These are suspiciously similar - dividing the two we get $\frac{r_1}{r_2} = \frac{1}{2}$.
-Folding (\cref{appendix-maths-fold}) canonical form 1 by 2 and canonical form 5 by 1 (meaning no change) results in
+Formulas 1 and 2 have the same canonical form, showing they are equivalent.
+We will next prove formulas 1,5 equivalent via the matching algorithm (\cref{appendix-algs-formula-matching}).
+We compute the irrationality measure ($\delta$) for formulas 1 and 5, resulting in $-0.65$ for both canonical forms.
+Next, we compute convergence rates ($r$), resulting in $0.69$ and $1.38$ for formulas 1 and 5, respectively.
+Dividing the two we get $\frac{r_1}{r_5} = \frac{1}{2}$.
+Folding canonical form 1 by 2 and canonical form 5 by 1 (meaning no change) results in